ppant/ppant.github.io/_posts/2022-09-04-process_mining_explained_use_case.md

 categories: Tech
 ---

 In this post, we'll try to explore how to find the right use case for process mining.
-If you are new to Process Mining, you may read my [last](/tech/2022/07/02/process_mining_explained.html) post on Process Mining.
+If you are new to Process Mining, you may read my [last](/tech/2022/08/27/process_mining_explained.html) post on Process Mining.

 Process mining can be used in multiple domains mainly where processes are defined.
-Below is a sample example from an automobile company.
+Below is a sample example from an automobile company from which use cases can be taken.

 * Purchasing and Finance (improves compliance and automation rates)
 * Development (reduces development cycle and increases standards)